beaverbuilder/documentation/docs/bb-theme/customizer-settings/header.md

 ![](/img/customizer-settings-the-header-tab-990effc9.png)

+See the article on [where menu colors come from](/bb-theme/defaults-for-styles/colors/where-do-menu-colors-come-from.md)  for more information about where to adjust color settings in Nav Centered + Inline Logo layouts.

 #### Nav Centered + Inline Logo layout  options:

 * **Inline logo position**
-  When there are an odd number of menu items, should the logo appear to the right or the left of the middle item?
+  When there is an odd number of menu items, should the logo appear to the right or the left of the middle item?
 In the large-screen screenshot above, the setting is **Right**.
 * **Padding**
   Vertical space in the top and bottom of the header area.
 * **Fixed header**